Where to Stay in Austin, Texas First time: 9 Best Areas

 💰 Best budget hotel:Aloft Austin Downtown

-Where to stay in Austin?
-9 Best areas to stay in Austin for tourists
+Map of Best areas in Austin for first-timers and tourists

-Downtown Austin, best area to stay in Austin for first time tourists
+9 Best areas to stay in Austin for tourists are:

-Downtown Austin is the best area to stay in Austin for first-time tourists due to its prime location.
-If you stay here, you will be located in the heart of the city, within walking distance to top sights, as well as many restaurants, bars, and shops.
+Downtown is the best area to stay in Austin for first-time tourists due to its central location and proximity to major attractions such as the Texas Capitol.
+It is the heart of the city, offering easy access to top sights, restaurants, bars, and shops.

 Located on the north bank of the Colorado River, Downtown is centered around Congress Avenue, stretching from Lamar Boulevard on the west to Interstate 35 on the east, and from Martin Luther King Jr. Boulevard to Lady Bird Lake.